zuri-lang/zurilang.org/src/standard/math.md

 If you calculate log(1 + 1.1111111111e-15) you should get an answer close to 1.1111111111e-15.
-Instead, you will end up taking the logarithm of 1.00000000000000111022 (the roundoff is in binary so sometimes it gets ugly), so you get the answer 1.11022...e-15, with only  3 correct digits.
+Instead, you will end up taking the logarithm of 1.00000000000000111022 (the round-off is in binary so sometimes it gets ugly), so you get the answer 1.11022...e-15, with only  3 correct digits.
 If, instead, you calculate log1p(1.1111111111e-15) you will get a much more accurate answer 1.1111111110999995e-15 with 15 correct digits of precision